jelicatus/TopicsFromBestBuyReviews/bestbuytopicreviews/README.md

 ## Topics from best buy reviews

-This application is a student project, built for subject Tools and Method of Software engineering at University of Belgrade.
+This application is a student project, built for subject Tools and Methods of Software engineering at University of Belgrade.

 ## Prerequisites